 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.
 The transfer of POWs was completed on June 4.

 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and took part in the death march were held.
+Camp 1 was where most of the men who captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1.